 Many of my football peers expressed their concern about the lack of interest in actual sport among younger people, who now favour the thrill that comes with sports betting.
 Other factors are also in play.
 A good friend once shocked me while trying to justify the practice.
 He pointed out that young people are no longer idling, hanging around shops, but spend their days in cyber cafes betting (We now have fully-fledged betting shops).
 More productive use of their time!
 Another compared betting to investing in shares – you never know which way they will go.

 Football and sport, in general, is becoming a waste of time for many.
-Young people eager to make it in this tough economic times are now glued on their mobile phones tracking match results home and abroad.
+Young people eager to make it in these tough economic times are now glued on their mobile phones tracking match results home and abroad.
 They jokingly refer to themselves as “international investors”.

 Gambling and Match-fixing

 Another significant risk that comes with a boom in the betting industry is match-fixing.
 Already some matches in the Kenya Premier League are raising eyebrows among spectators.
 In an economy where people are desperate to make it players, team officials and or referees will inevitably be caught up in a rush to make quick money.
 They, therefore, become easy targets for major betting rings eager to cash in on the other end.
+Update: Cases of match-fixing are now widely reported in the Kenya Premier League and National Super League, with the most recent case seeing KPL side Zoo FC from Kericho expelled from the league for match-fixing.

-Recently, a former Kenyan international was banned for ten years by FIFA alongside nine other players.
+A former Kenyan international was banned for ten years by FIFA alongside nine other players.
 A majority were from Africa signalling the vulnerability of the continent that is battling to address unemployment and underemployment of its burgeoning youth population.

-Without the necessary controls in place, it should not come as a surprise if the players, team officials and or referees are betting on matches they are directly involved, which is totally against the values of sport and will ultimately damage the reputation of the game.
+Without the necessary controls in place, it should not come as a surprise if the players, team officials and or referees are betting on matches they are directly involved in, which is totally against the values of sport and will ultimately damage the reputation of the game.
 With the industry already struggling to attract corporate support, football cannot afford higher reputation risk.

 A Fragile Industry